-Action State Plan Priority # How will we track progress Establish consultation and engagement practices that ensure people living with disability are engaged and consulted when PIRSA seeks community input or input from industry.
-4, 5, 6 Implement consultation framework inclusive of reference to people living with a disability, and records of consultation.
-Establish Disability Access and Inclusion working group within PIRSA that includes representation from all divisions and representation from staff in leadership positions, and employees with lived experience.
-4, 5, 6 Upon publishing of DAIP, a working group will be established within PIRSA with deliverables measured annually to support the implementation of this plan.
+Action State Plan Priority # Responsible Division By when How will we track progress 1.
+Establish consultation and engagement practices to embed the principles of 'co-design', ensuring that people living with disability are engaged and consulted when PIRSA seeks community input or input from industry.
+4, 5, 6 All Divisions Established Q2, 2021 - ongoing Implement consultation framework inclusive of reference to people living with a disability, and records of consultation to be kept.
+Target to have 100% of identified barriers through consultation and implementation of co-design principles to be acted upon.
+2. Establish Disability Access and Inclusion Working Group within PIRSA that includes representation from all divisions and representation from staff in leadership positions, and employees with lived experience.
+4, 5, 6 Corporate Services Q2, 2021 Upon publishing of DAIP, a working group will be established within PIRSA with deliverables measured annually to support the implementation of this plan.